Read the screenplay: FANNIEGATE — $7 trillion. 17 years. The biggest fraud in American capital markets.

 Senate Judiciary Committee Hearing

-The Taylor Swift debacle is so bad that the United States Senate holds a hearing.
-The Senate Judiciary Committee grills Live Nation president Joe Berchtold.
-Senators quote Taylor Swift lyrics during their questions.
-The hearing is bipartisan — Republicans and Democrats agree that Ticketmaster has too much power.
-Senator Amy Klobuchar says the merger should never have been approved.
-Senator Mike Lee agrees.
-When both parties agree you're a monopoly, you're definitely a monopoly.
+The Taylor Swift thing is so bad that the United States Senate holds a hearing.
+The Senate Judiciary Committee grills Live Nation's president.
+Senators quote Taylor Swift lyrics in their questions.
+(This actually happened.)
+It's bipartisan — Republicans and Democrats both agree Ticketmaster has too much power.
+Klobuchar says the merger should never have been approved.
+Mike Lee agrees.
+When both parties agree you're a monopoly in 2023 America, you are definitely a monopoly.

 May 2024The Reckoning